Armed Forces Retirement Home – Washington

-The Armed Forces Retirement Home – Washington is a retirement home for retirees of the United States Armed Forces located in the Park View neighborhood of Washington, D.C.
+The Armed Forces Retirement Home – Washington, also called Old Soldiers' Retirement Home, is a retirement home for retirees of the United States Armed Forces located in the Park View neighborhood of Washington, D.C.
 The complex forms an historic district that was listed on the National Register of Historic Places in 2007.
+President Lincoln's Cottage at the Soldiers' Home is on the campus.

 History

 The Armed Forces Retirement Home was established as the northern branch of the United States Military Asylum in 1851.
 The property was originally the country estate of Washington banker George Washington Riggs.
 The government purchased the estate's 197 acre and an additional 58 acre using an endowment collected by General Winfield Scott.
 He had received $150,000 in lieu of pillaging during his occupation of Mexico City in 1847.
 The facility was known as the U.S. Soldiers' Home from 1859 to 1972 and as the U.S. Soldiers’ and Airmen's Home from 1972 to 2001.
-It has been known as the Armed Forces Retirement Home-Washington since 2001.
+It has been known as the Armed Forces Retirement Home – Washington since 2001.

 Four American Presidents, James Buchanan, Abraham Lincoln, Rutherford B. Hayes and Chester A. Arthur, summered at the home.
 Lincoln spent a quarter of his presidency in residence.
 It was here that he worked on the final draft of the Emancipation Proclamation in 1862.
 While no fighting took place on the site during the American Civil War it was used as a signal post.
 Given the elevation Lincoln was able to view various skirmishes that arose nearby.
 Military officers that are associated with the home's operation include Generals Winfield Scott, William Tecumseh Sherman, Philip Sheridan and Surgeon General Joseph K. Barnes.